 About the PFAF Food Forest Fund

 Plants For A Future (PFAF) provides a free-to-use online database with detailed, codified information on over 8,000 plants, mainly perennials, with edible, medicinal and other uses.
 The information is progressively enhanced and refined though our own expertise and research, and information from our users.
 A sophisticated search facility is provided on our website to enable selection of sets of plants to meet combinations of criteria, including properties and uses, food forests/ forest gardens, carbon farming applications, and growing conditions.
-We also sell several illustrated reference books with different themes based on this detailed plants information.
+We also sell several illustrated reference books with different themes drawing on this detailed plant information.

 Food forests and complementary locally-based enterprises could be an important element in starting to bring about the widespread changes in lifestyle now urgently needed to confront the global ecological crisis.
 We need to move away from globalised commerce, damaging intensive industrialised agriculture, switch from meat and dairy to plant-based foods, and encourage local communities and businesses that support the common good.
 Getting involved with a food forest project is one way to be part of the fight-back against the global emergency that cannot be ignored any longer.